 A client told me she was having trouble with staff turnover, especially with younger staff.
 When I asked her about her technology, her eyes got big, and she said: “The last staffer who left me told me in her exit interview that she was leaving in part because the technology we had made her job so hard to do.”

-His client’s experience is the very definition of indirect costs.
+His client’s experience is the very definition of indirect costs with association management software.

 An AMS that appears as less expensive often costs more than a robust, fully functional product.
 Cheaper isn’t always better.